lilyichise/termproject2023spring/README.md

 Overall, the application provides a simple and user-friendly interface for creating and joining study groups for courses, and demonstrates the use of Flask's authentication system and SQLite database.

 ## Expectations vs Reality
-photos of mockups, photo of homepage of actual site here; images didn't display, so for sake of time we kept the design basic
+When working on the frontend, we went in understanding that we are total newbs, so we went in with the intention of making a very minimal and simple design for our web application.
+Although, with simplicity in mind, we still wanted to make it look appealing to users.
+These are photos of the mockups we designed:
 <div style="margin: 0 auto;">
   <div style="display:flex;justify-content:center;">
     <img src="project_images/studymainpage.png" alt="mockup website homepage" title="Mockup Website Homepage" height="400" style="max-width:100%;">
   </div>
+, photo of homepage of actual site here; images didn't display, so for sake of time we kept the design basic
   <div style="display:flex;justify-content:center;">
     <img src="project_images/studyloginpage.png" alt="mockup website login" title="Mockup Website Login" height="400" style="max-width:100%;">
   </div>